 Implementation Timeframe: 2013 - 2022 (Ongoing)

-With four (4) overwhelmingly successful and successive editions, this training has gained regional recognition as evidenced by increasingly high number of universities applying to attend the programme.
+With five (5) overwhelmingly successful and successive editions, this training has gained regional recognition as evidenced by increasingly high number of universities applying to attend the programme.

-This project is financially supported by the Swiss Federal Department of Foreign Affairs, the International Committee of the Red Cross, the City of Geneva, Paul Reuters Funds, Pro Victimis, and Commune Plan-les-Ouates and Comite pour le Concours Grands Lacs.
+This project has been financially supported by the Swiss Federal Department of Foreign Affairs, the German Cooperation, the International Committee of the Red Cross, the City of Geneva, Paul Reuters Funds, Pro Victimis, and Commune Plan-les-Ouates and Comite pour le Concours Grands Lacs.

 The individual profile of Grandlakistes can be found here.